-There are Two types of Visa offered by the Consulate General of the Republic in Poland.
-The short stay schengen visa, which is also called type C visa, and the long stay National Visa in Poland which is called Type D Visa.
+There are two types of visas offered by the Consulate General of the Republic in Poland.
+The short-stay Schengen visa is also called a type C visa, and the long-stay National Visa in Poland is called Type D Visa.

-If you are willing to stay in Poland for upto 90 days, then the Schengen Type C visa is for you.
+If you are willing to stay in Poland for up to 90 days, then the Schengen Type C visa is for you.
 In the time duration of 180 days, the visa allows you to stay in Poland for 90 days, with multiple entries.
-However, the visa is not suitable for the students, and most of them will have to apply for Long Stay Type D Visa.
+However, the visa is not suitable for the students, and most of them will have to apply for a Long Stay Type D Visa.